ST ISIDORE HIGH SCHOOL HOOPS

-Below is policy information pertaining to the 2022 season.
-All participants will be required to sign a Waiver and Release of Liability form in order to participate.
+Below is policy information pertaining to the 2023 season.
+All participants will be required to sign and upload a Waiver and Release of Liability Form before they can register as a player and in order to participate.

 Policies for Participation in CYO Sports

-Expectations for Parents/Guardians/Student Athletes/Volunteer Coaches:
+Expectations for Parents/Guardians/Student-Athletes/Volunteer Coaches:

-IF EXHIBITING COVID SYMPTOMS: CYO participants are not permitted to participate in practice, games or matches if they are exhibiting symptoms of COVID-19, which may include: fever or chills, coughing, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, newly-developed loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
+IF EXHIBITING COVID SYMPTOMS: CYO participants are not permitted to participate in practice, games, or matches if they are exhibiting symptoms of COVID-19, which may include: fever or chills, coughing, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, newly-developed loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
 By bringing a child to a practice or game, a parent/guardian is attesting that their child does not exhibit any of the above symptoms.

-REPORTING COVID ILLNESS: CYO participants must immediately inform the coaches, who shall in turn inform the parish/ Catholic school’s athletic directors, of any situation in which a CYO participant has been tested positive for COVID-19, or been exposed to COVID-19 and must quarantine or self-quarantine (as determined by state and county health policies).
+- REPORTING COVID ILLNESS: CYO participants must immediately inform the coaches, who shall, in turn, inform the parish/ Catholic school’s athletic directors, of any situation in which a CYO participant has been tested positive for COVID-19, or been exposed to COVID-19 and must quarantine or self-quarantine (as determined by state and county health policies).
 Immediate notification is the responsibility of all CYO participants.
 If a CYO participant receives a positive COVID-19 test, the parish/ Catholic school athletic director must immediately inform the Diocese of Oakland (Bill Ford, Director, CYO; 510- 628-2187; email@example.com; or Gloria Espinoza, Director, Human Resources, 510- 267-8359; firstname.lastname@example.org) and comply with the California Dept. of Public Health and/or county rules regarding reporting and cooperation with contact tracing.

 This High School League was started to fill a need in our community.
-Our target player is a high school boy who DOES NOT play on their high school basketball team, but wants to continue playing competitive basketball without the rigorous demands of nightly practices with little time for family or other activities.
+Our target player is a high school boy who DOES NOT play on their high school basketball team but wants to continue playing competitive basketball without the rigorous demands of nightly practices with little time for family or other activities.
 SIHSH does not hold practices, and your player(s) play 1 game each week on Sunday afternoons.

 In general, sports have become single-focused, often requiring a year-round commitment.
 This league will allow boys to continue to enjoy playing competitive basketball and to stay connected to their community.

-St Isidore High School Hoops offers state of the art gyms, will use only certified High School referees, will be staffed by adult Coaches, and follow High School basketball rules with regulation uniforms.
+St Isidore High School Hoops offers state-of-the-art gyms, will use only certified High School referees, will be staffed by adult Coaches, and follow High School basketball rules with regulation uniforms.